 Instruct the replica to use the source as the replication data source and to use auto-positioning.
 The SQL statements needed to accomplish this step are described in the example that follows later in this section.

 Take a new backup.
 Binary logs containing transactions without GTIDs cannot be used on servers where GTIDs are enabled, so backups taken before this point cannot be used with your new configuration.

-Start the slave, then disable read-only mode again on both servers, so that they can accept updates.
+Start the replica, then disable read-only mode again on both servers, so that they can accept updates.

-In the following example, two servers are already running as master and slave, using MySQL's “classic” file-based replication protocol.
+In the following example, two servers are already running as source and replica, using MySQL's “classic” file-based replication protocol.

 Most of the steps that follow require the use of the MySQL

 SUPER privilege or the

 Step 1: Synchronize the servers.

 Make the servers read-only.
 To do this, enable the